-Chris and I went to have a fantastic continental breakfast before we gathered our bags and headed to the Hampton Inn parking lot to wait for the shuttle bus to the train.
+Chris and I went to have a fantastic continental breakfast before we gathered our bags and headed to the hotel parking lot to wait for the shuttle bus to take us to the train.

-The early risers like me waited out in the cool morning air.
+Early risers like us waited in the cool morning air.

-At 7:14 AM the bus arrived to take us back to the train.
+At 7:14 AM, the bus arrived and took us to the train.

-The bus got us back to the train and after putting my stuff on the train I walked to the front of the train for the first of many pictures of SP 4449 today.
+After putting my stuff on our seats, I walked to the front of the train for the first of many pictures of Southern Pacific 4449 today.

 I walked to the rear of our train for this picture.